ovh/docs/pages/web/web-paas/languages-php/guide.en-ie.md

 ### Pimcore

-<p>This template builds Pimcore 5 on $partner_full.
+<p>This template builds Pimcore 5 on Web PaaS.
 It comes pre-installed with a MariaDB database connecting through Doctrine and Redis for caching via a custom configuration file.
 It will self-install on the first deploy.</p>
 <p>Pimcore is a Symfony-based Digital Experience Platform.</p>

 #### Features